sholego/Reference-Books-for-ML/README.md

 # Reference-Books-for-ML
-### This is several reference books for ML that I think are useful for learning mathmatically basic of this field.
+### This is several reference books for ML that I think are useful for learning mathematically basic of this field.

 These text books are from
                           ・[CS229: Machine Learning - The Summer Edition!](https://cs229.stanford.edu/syllabus-summer2019.html)